 CT&F CONTENT INCLUDES

-a) ARTICLES OF SCIENTIFIC AND TECHNOLOGICAL RESEARCH: documents which present in detail the original results of research projects.
-Document structure generally includes four important parts: Introduction, methodology, results and conclusions.
+a) SCIENTIFIC AND TECHNOLOGICAL RESEARCH ARTICLES: Documents which present in detail the original results of research projects.
+Manuscript’s structure generally includes four important parts: introduction, methodology, results and conclusions.

-Note: The manuscripts must be unpublished works.
+Note: Submission of a manuscript implies that the work described has not been unpublished works that it is not under consideration for publication elsewhere.
 The opinion expressed in them is the sole responsibility of the authors.
-The reception of an article does not imply its publication; it shall be subject to various revisions and evaluations prior to publication.
+The reception of a manuscript does not imply its publication; it shall be subject to various revisions and evaluations prior to publication.

-On average, the articles must contain 20 pages numbered on the lower right-hand corner and a maximum of 10 Figures or Tables.
+On average, the manuscripts must contain 20 pages and a maximum of 10 Figures or Tables.
 Footnotes are not accepted.